Lake Tahoe & Gold Country in fall

 Every autumn, salmon leave the lake, and swim up Taylor Creek to lay their eggs, creating the next generation of salmon.

 It’s hard to predict when the Kokanee salmon will leave Lake Tahoe to swim in Taylor Creek to spawn.
-Sometimes you’ll see lots of brilliant colored salomon in the creek, at other times, the salmon may be waiting for color weather to leave the lake.
+Sometimes you’ll see lots of brilliant colored salomon in the creek, at other times, the salmon may be waiting for cooler weather to leave the lake.

 Fall foliage – Favorite spots